matthijsgroen/Surveyparser/readme.markdown

 4. Installing this tool
 -----------------------
 Open a git shell on windows, or a normal shell on linux.
-Navigate to the folder using the 'cd' command.
+Navigate to the folder using the `cd` command.
 Windows users: use forward-slashes (/) in this prompt instead of back-slashes (\)
 In your folder of choosing, run:

 	git clone git://github.com/matthijsgroen/Surveyparser.git survey_parser